How to Use the Income Tax Calculator

 - Rent paid minus 10% of basic salary

-- 50% of basic salary (for metro cities) or 40% (for non-metro)
+- 50% of basic salary (metro) or 40% (non-metro)

 Home Loan Interest